All content on this page is correct as of December 8, 2020

 Whilst travel routes into the UK have been vastly disrupted and reduced, it is still possible to travel to the UK from certain destinations.
 On 8 June new self-isolation requirements for international arrivals came into force – see our separate FAQs and top tips for navigating the new rules for more information.

 From 15 December, we understand individuals will be able to pay for a private COVID-19 test and reduce their quarantine to five days.
 We await confirmation from the Home Office of the specifics.

 You can submit an application online and most visa application centres around the world have reopened, though a few remain closed, which means that you may not be able to provide your fingerprints and complete the application process.
 You should check the website of the visa application centre you want to attend (centres are run by TLS in Europe, Africa and some countries in the Middle East and by VFS everywhere else) for details of which centres are open and what particular measures are in place in light of COVID-19.

 Home Office guidance states that where ‘your’ VAC is still closed, you can submit your application and biometrics from anywhere in the world, subject to the other country’s entry requirements.
 You will need to select the country you plan to apply from when you make your online application.
-This concession will be reviewed by 30 November.
+This concession has been extended to 31 March 2021.

 Priority and super priority services have resumed in some countries.
 You should check with your VAC as to whether this option is available for you.

 Availability of these services is subject to rapid change as countries impose local lockdowns in response to COVID-19.